Legislative Terms

 DOC Accountability

 Visited a Department of Correction prison or County jail this legislative session.
-(This will be updated on an ongoing basis)
+(This will be updated on an ongoing basis.)

 Progressive Position: YES